techservicesillinois/SecOps-Powershell-CISDSC/docs/new_resources.md

 4) Resolve errors identified in the previous step.
 Potential causes and resolutions are outlined in the [static corrections](./static_corrections.md) documentation.

-5) Verify the appropriate validation for generated parameters via MS documentation or otherwise and add it to the [parameter validation](../parameter_validations) directory.
+5) Verify the appropriate validation for generated parameters via MS documentation or otherwise and implement them according to the [parameter documentation](./resource_parameters.md#How-can-I-add-validation-blocks?)

 6) If applicable specify any [parameter overrides](./resource_parameters.md#Can-these-be-overridden?) to add/remove any parameters.